-Reviewing the relevant documentation on a sample basis, including Swiss Re’s sustainability-related policies, the management of reporting structures, the documentation and systems used to collect, analyse and aggregate reported sustainability data and information;
+Reviewing the relevant documentation on a sample basis, including Swiss Re’s CR-related policies, the management of reporting structures, the documentation and systems used to collect, analyse and aggregate reported CR data and information;

 - Assessment of the processes and data consolidation

-Reviewing the appropriateness of the management and reporting processes for sustainability reporting; and assessing the processing and consolidation of data at Swiss Re’s Group level; and
+Reviewing the appropriateness of the management and reporting processes for CR reporting; and assessing the processing and consolidation of data at Swiss Re’s Group level; and

-We have not conducted any work on data other than outlined in the subject matter as defined above.
-We believe that the evidence we have obtained is sufficient and appropriate to provide a basis for our assurance conclusions.
+We believe that the evidence we have obtained is sufficient and appropriate to provide a basis for our limited assurance conclusion.

 Based on our work described in this report:

 - Nothing has come to our attention that causes us to believe that the Swiss Re internal CR reporting guidelines are not applied in all material respects, in accordance with the reporting criteria;

 - Nothing has come to our attention that causes us to believe that the internal reporting processes to collect and aggregate CR data and information is not functioning as designed and does not provide an appropriate basis for the presentation of CR data and information, in all material respects;